 It is MSRI’s policy that each of its scientific programs should have a diverse group of participants, with special attention given to gender and ethnicity.
 To help the Scientific Advisory Committee (SAC) and the HRAC evaluate a program's progress in assuring diversity, an HRAC liaison is assigned to each program to help identify qualified participants from underrepresented groups and to help publicize the program among diverse segments of the mathematical community.

 MSRI collaborates with other NSF funded mathematics institutes to promote diversity by organizing workshops and conferences aimed at broadening participation.
 Information on these activities can be found on the NSF Mathematical Sciences Institutes site.

 MSRI is a member of the Alliance for Building Faculty Diversity in the Mathematical Sciences.

-MSRI thanks the institutions and individual donors who support our diversity initiatives, including the National Science Foundation, National Security Agency, the Alfred P. Sloan Foundation, the Patrick J. McGovern Foundation, IF/THEN - an initiative of Lyda Hill Philanthropies, Microsoft Research, the Sunlin and Priscilla Chou Foundation, Ian Agol and Michelle McGuiness, Jennifer Chayes and Christian Borgs, Margaret Holen, Naran and Vinita Gupta, Kristen Lauter, Ronald Kahn and Julia Rowe, Marie Klawe and Nick Adpenge, and Helen and John Meyer.
+MSRI thanks the institutions and individual donors who support our diversity initiatives, including the National Science Foundation, the National Security Agency, the Alfred P. Sloan Foundation, the Patrick J. McGovern Foundation, IF/THEN - an initiative of Lyda Hill Philanthropies, Microsoft Research, the Sunlin and Priscilla Chou Foundation, Ian Agol and Michelle McGuiness, Jennifer Chayes and Christian Borgs, Margaret Holen, Naran and Vinita Gupta, Kristen Lauter, Ronald Kahn and Julia Rowe, Marie Klawe and Nick Adpenge, and Helen and John Meyer.